A Complete Logic for Database Abstract State Machines: Introduction

+\textbf{Contributions} In this paper, we study the logical foundations of the DB-ASM thesis.
+Our contributions are as follows.

-Our first contribution is to characterise states of DB-ASMs by the logic of meta-finite structures \cite{graedel:infcomp1998} which is then incorporated into the logic for DB-ASMs.
+Firstly, we characterise states of DB-ASMs by the logic of meta-finite structures \cite{graedel:infcomp1998} which is then incorporated into a logic for DB-ASMs.
 In database theory, states of a database transformation are predominantly regarded as finite structures.
-However, when applying algorithmic toolboxes in database-related problems, the finiteness condition on states turns out to be too restrictive for several reasons.
-First, database transformations may deal with new elements from countably infinite domains, e.g. counting queries produce natural numbers even if no natural number occurs in a finite structure.
-Second, finite structures may have invariant properties that possibly have infinite elements implied in satisfying them, such as, numerical invariants of geometric objects or database constraints.
-Third, each database transformation either implicitly or explicitly lives in a background that supplies all necessary information relating to the computation and usually exists in the form of infinite structures.
-Thus, we consider a state of database transformation as a meta-finite structure consisting of a database part, which is a finite structure, an algorithmic part, which may also be an infinite structure, and a finite number of bridge functions between these parts.
-Characterising states of database transformations by using the logic of meta-finite structures provides sufficient expressive power to reason about aggregate computations that commonly exist in database applications.
+However, when applying algorithmic operations to tackle database-related problems, the finiteness condition on states often turns out to be too restrictive for several reasons: (1) database transformations may deal with new elements from countably infinite domains, e.g. counting queries produce natural numbers even if no natural numbers occur in a finite structure; (2) finite structures may have invariant properties that possibly have infinite elements implied in satisfying them, such as, numerical invariants of geometric objects or database constraints; (3) each database transformation either implicitly or explicitly lives in a background that supplies all necessary information relating to computations and usually exists in the form of infinite structures.
+Thus, we consider a state of database transformation as a meta-finite structure consisting of (i) a database part, which is a finite structure, (ii) an algorithmic part, which may be an infinite structure, and (iii) a finite number of bridge functions between these two parts.
+Characterising states of database transformations using the logic of meta-finite structures enables us to reason about aggregate computations commonly existing in database applications.

 Our second contribution is the handling of bounded non-determinism in the logic of DB-ASMs.
-This was also the most challenging problem we faced in this study.
+This was also the most challenging problem we faced in this work.
 It is worth to mention that non-deterministic transitions manifest themselves as a very difficult task in the logical formalisation for ASMs.
 Nanchen and St\"ark analysed potential problems to several approaches they tried by taking non-determinism into consideration and concluded \cite{RobertLogicASM}: